 The first and more traditional way is through a process known as capital expenditure or CapEx.
 The second and often more desirable option is referred to as an operational expenditure or OpEx.

 CapEx refers to money spent on fixed assets.
 Anything a company or an organization spends on once, be it a server array, desks, printers, vehicles, signs, or flowerbeds, falls under this category.

-There are several advantages to capex.
-Assets purchased this way can be depreciated over time, and the long-term total cost of ownership is lower than a similar opex expense.
-However, large upfront payments can upset cash flow, and may not cover all the necessities, especially if moving to the cloud comes into play.
+There are several advantages to CapEx.
+Assets purchased this way can be depreciated over time.
+The long-term total cost of ownership is lower than a similar OpEx expense.
+However, large upfront payments can upset cash flow and may not cover all the necessities of moving to the cloud.